1. Objectives of Secondary Treatment of waste water

 The second objective of secondary treatment: The reduction of ammonia toxicity and nitrification oxygen demand in the stream.
 This is achieved by oxidation of most of the ammonia to nitrate during treatment (nitrification).

+Means the oxidation of ammonia to nitrate.
+Nitrification is possible with aerobic biological processes.
 If they are operated at low organic load rates-hence the units must be large than those which would be required for oxidation of carbonaceous matter alone.

 Biological Wastewater Treatment Processes

 - Aerobic biological processed

 - Anaerobic biological processed

 Are those where sufficed amount of dissolved oxygen is required into the wastewater to sustain aerobic action, as one of the major polluting effects of wastewater on streams results form the depletion of dissolved oxygen by the action of aerobic organisms in degrading the organic content of the waste.
 Practical aerobic biological treatment processes seek to to this, within the constraints of available land area and economic resources available to construct and operate treatment works.

 |Tip: Assimilative capacity of BOD in water is not more than or should be less then 4mg/l.|

 Are those where micro-organisms oxidize organic matter in the completed absence of dissolved oxygen.
 The micro-organisms take oxygen form inorganic salts which contain bound oxygen (Nitrate NO3, Sulphate So42-, Phosphate PO42-).
 This mode of operation is termed as anaerobic processes.
 Sufficiently fore dissolved oxygen is either physically difficult or economically impracticable to transfer into the wastewater to sustain aerobic action to biodegrade strong organic wastes.